Score-based diffusion models for accurate crystal-structure inpainting and reconstruction of hydrogen positions: Results

 We start with the discussion of the energy differences between the structures generated by the diffusion model and after relaxing them (i.e., comparing the outputs from step 2 and 4 in the workflow outlined before), shown in Fig.~\ref{fig:DL:structural-energetic-agreement-MLIP}a, both for the \texttt{DFT} and \texttt{EXP} dataset.
 In this analysis, we only consider the predictions that result in a structural match.
 One observes that the \texttt{DFT} structures exhibit a median energy change during relaxation of only 2~meV/atom.
 Similarly, the structures from the \texttt{EXP} dataset present a median energy change of 5~meV/atom.
 This indicates that the generated candidates are already energetically close to their final DFT local minimum (estimated by the MLIP).

 To facilitate comparison and analysis with respect to the references, we now also structurally relax the positions of the \texttt{DFT} and \texttt{EXP} references using \texttt{NequIP}, and call the resulting datasets \texttt{DFT+MLIP} and \texttt{EXP+MLIP}, respectively; see Methods section~\ref{ssec:models-and-training}.
-By relaxing the references, indeed, we can directly compare the energies of the initial (now relaxed) reference and the prediction (which we always relax with the MLIP in our algorithm, as mentioned earlier, steps 3 and 4) to assess whether the prediction matches the original reference.
+By relaxing the references, indeed, we can directly compare the energies of the prediction (which we always relax with the MLIP in our algorithm, as mentioned earlier, steps 3 and 4) with the initial reference (now relaxed with the same MLIP) to assess whether the prediction matches the original reference.
+Moreover, we avoid that different local minima obtained with DFT and MLIPs affect the comparison.
 Notably, however, we stress that this is only used for the comparison, but the inpainting process always starts from the original \texttt{DFT} and \texttt{EXP} datasets.
+We highlight that the comparison with the \texttt{EXP} dataset allows us to assess whether we would end up in the same configuration when directly starting from experimental source structures or from our prediction followed by DFT or MLIP relaxations.
+This does of course not exclude general deviations between experiment and DFT predictions, but is not a limitation of the approach itself, as the inpainting approach can also be applied to training sets computed at higher level of theory, beyond DFT.
 Fig.~\ref{fig:DL:structural-energetic-agreement-MLIP}b then shows the RMSD of the predicted structure with respect to the reference, after full relaxation (here, we normalize by the number of atoms and not the number of hydrogen sites, since all atoms are optimized).
 The main plot shows that the differences are very small in case of \texttt{+MLIP} datasets, with the majority below 0.01~\AA, indicating that the predictions (after reconstructing the H positions) relax to the same configuration as if one starts from the references (with H atoms) and relaxes them with the same MLIP.
-In SI Fig.~\ref{fig:SI-rmsd-inpainting-vs-constrained-relax} we also compare how close the diffusion model outputs are with respect to the reference datasets without additional relaxation.
+In SI Fig.~S7 we also compare how close the diffusion model outputs are with respect to the reference datasets without additional relaxation.
 Slightly larger differences are observed in this case, as expected due to the typical deviations between the MLIP-relaxed structures and the original ones (DFT-relaxed or experimental).
 Notably, the \texttt{DFT} case gives an estimate of how much the \texttt{NequIP} MLIP results differ from the DFT-relaxed results (i.e., those in the MC3D database), which is valuable additional information since \texttt{NequIP} is trained on a different training set.